LAVA-LAB/FBA/ReadMe.md

 Here, the basic setup of the application is defined.
 This includes the following elements:

-- `setup['deltas']` (list of integers) is assigned a list of integers (with only one value by default).
+- `deltas` (list of integers) is assigned a list of integers (with only one value by default).
 It denotes the number of discrete time steps that are grouped together, to render the dynamical system fully actuated.
-For example, if the dimension of the state is 6, and the dimension of the control input is 3, then it will be `setup['deltas'] = [2]`.
+For example, if the dimension of the state is 6, and the dimension of the control input is 3, then it will be `deltas = [2]`.
-- `setup['control']['limits'] ['uMin'] / ['uMax']` (list of integers) are the control authority limits.
+- `control['limits'] ['uMin'] / ['uMax']` (list of integers) are the control authority limits.
 It is given as a list, and every entry reflects a dimension of the state.
-- `setup['partition']['nrPerDim']` (list of integers) is the number of regions defined in every dimension of the state space.
+- `partition['nrPerDim']` (list of integers) is the number of regions defined in every dimension of the state space.
 Note that the partition has a region centred at the origin when odd values are given.
-- `setup['partition']['width']` (list of floats) is the width of the regions in every dimension of the state space.
+- `partition['width']` (list of floats) is the width of the regions in every dimension of the state space.
-- `setup['partition']['origin']` (list of floats) denotes the origin of the partitioned region of the state space.
+- `partition['origin']` (list of floats) denotes the origin of the partitioned region of the state space.
-- `setup['targets']['nrPerDim']` (either `'auto'` or a list of integers) is the number of target points defined in every dimension of the state.
+- `targets['nrPerDim']` (either `'auto'` or a list of integers) is the number of target points defined in every dimension of the state.
 When `'auto'` is given, the number of target points equals the number of regions of the partition.
-- `setup['targets']['domain']` (either `'auto'` or a list of integers) is the domain over which target points are defined.
+- `targets['domain']` (either `'auto'` or a list of integers) is the domain over which target points are defined.
 When `'auto'` is given, the domain is set equal to that of the state space partition.
-- `setup['specification']['goal']` (nested list of floats) is the list of points whose associated partitioned regions are in the goal region.
+- `spec['goal']` (nested list of floats) is the list of points whose associated partitioned regions are in the goal region.
 The function `setStateBlock()` is a helper function to easily define blocks of goal regions, by creating slices in the state space partition in given dimensions.
-- `setup['specification']['critical']` (nested list of floats) is the list of points whose associated partitioned regions are in the critical region.
+- `spec['critical']` (nested list of floats) is the list of points whose associated partitioned regions are in the critical region.
 The function `setStateBlock()` is a helper function to easily define blocks of critical regions, by creating slices in the state space partition in given dimensions.
-- `tau` (float) is the time discretization step size.
-- `setup['endTime']` (integer > 0) is the finite time horizon over which the reach-avoid problem is solved.
+- `endTime` (integer > 0) is the finite time horizon over which the reach-avoid problem is solved.

 ### SetModel function